igncp/demos/README.md

 1. [ ] Remove or change dependencies
     - Remove: Bower, jQuery
 1. [ ] Port styles to CSS with preprocessors (postcss)
-1. [ ] Add a CI that checks linting, static types and unit tests
 1. [ ] Update the general UI framework (better support for responsive) but maintain the look and feel
 1. [ ] Improve performance of some charts
 1. [ ] Add disclaimer for old charts